andreas-butler/idb-databases/EXPLAINER.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Why?
-At the time of writing this explainer IndexedDB does not have a standardized implementation for enumerating all databases within IndexedDB accessible by a given frame.
-Including such an implementation has been discussed with other browser vendors as well as developers.
-Both groups have been receptive to implementing such a method.
+IndexedDB databases() provides a standardized method for enumerating all IndexedDB databases accessible by the current frame, allowing for easy iteration over databases without requiring explicit knowledge of database names.
+At the time of writing this explainer such a standardized method does not exist.
+Including such an implementation has been discussed with amongst browser vendors as well as developers.
+Both groups have been receptive to implementing such a method  ( https://github.com/w3c/IndexedDB/issues/31 ).

 Use cases for databases enumeration include:
  * Easily deleting all IndexedDB databases for a given frame.